our people

 The Board of Directors

-In line with our values to prioritise lived experience, 44% of our Board of Directors has lived experience of receiving a prenatal diagnosis of a fetal anomaly.
+In line with our values to prioritise lived experience, the majority of our Board of Directors have lived experience of receiving a prenatal diagnosis of a fetal anomaly.

 Director: Dr Imogen Thomson